SigNoz/signoz.io/blog/2022-04-27-open-source-datadog-alternative.md

 ### Logs Management with advanced log query builder and live tailing

 SigNoz provides Logs management with advanced log query builder.
 You can also monitor your logs in real-time using live tailing.
+SigNoz uses a columnar database ClickHouse to store logs, which is very efficient at ingesting and storing logs data.
+Columnar databases like ClickHouse are very effective in storing log data and making it available for analysis.

 <figure data-zoomable align='center'>
     <img src="/img/blog/common/signoz_logs.webp" alt="Logs tab in SigNoz"/>